WLAN-Pi/developers/architecture/FHS.md

 ### /var/log

-Any logs for applications should be setup to auto rotate and placed in `/var/log` or `/var/log/{app}`.
+Any logs for applications should be set up to auto-rotate and placed in `/var/log` or `/var/log/{app}`.

-The same applies with variable data.
+The same applies to variable data.

 ## Read More